 Exhibiting Artists: Joanna Amberger (IL), Laurie Blakeslee (ID), Wanrudee Buranakorn (OH), Christine Burgoyne (WA), Renee Hagen (CA), Georgia Henkel (KY), Petra Kralickova (MA), Julie Kramer (NY), Sonja Kruitwagen (IL), Margaux Lange (CO), Jason Lazarus (IL), Adriane Little (NY), Daphne Loney (LA), Jude Martin (IL), Emily Martinez (FL), Maureen McCarron (NY), Elizabeth Norton (NC), Jana Perez (TX), Ann Porter (ID), Jenny Price (WI), Goro Rapoport (IL), Meredith Rose (VT), Sarah Rovenko (AL), Ann Rowles (GA), Sarah Saczynski (FL), Richard Smith (IL), Carol Thorne (IL), Cindy Trawinski (IL) and Adrienne Noelle Werge (RI)

-Ann Starr, currently of Gambier, Ohio, works in books, drawings, and painting.
-She is also an independent scholar, relating the subjects of her visual work to the history of medicine.
+Ann Starr lives in Columbus, Ohio where she publishes books and creates drawings and paintings.
+She is an independent scholar, relating the subjects of her visual work to the history of medicine.
 She has lectured about her images of human deformity and mental illness to audiences at the Yale University Medical School, the National Portrait Gallery (London), the Wellcome Institute Unit for the History of Medicine at University College London, and the History and Philosophy of Science Department at Cambridge University.
 Ann Starr currently has three books in the annual artists’ book show, Temptations, at the National Museum of Women in the Arts.
 She teaches content-based art courses at the Northwestern University Medical School.